okmoses/text-passives/README.md

 Example:

     curl -X POST -H "Content-Type: application/json" -d '{"text": "The tub is filled with juice.
 Food ate my bear."}' http://localhost:1234/passives

-## Releasing
-### \[DEV RELEASE\] Building & Releasing the text-passives image to DEV AWS Fargate
-Locate the current/latest version and increment w/a new tag

-      # list images to find latest version tag of image text-passives
-      docker images

-Make sure your local aws credentials are for a user with authorization to push images

-Obtain login authorization to push to ECR

-  1) Log into the AWS Console in dev or prod (depending on what kind of release)
-  2) Open ECR
-  3) Select 'repositories' in left and open repository for image to be released
-  4) Click the 'View push commands' button in the upper right
-  5) Follow step 1 to authenticate the docker client to AWS
-  6) Copy the commands to tag the image for pushing to AWS ECR

-Build and release the image

-      # clean the repository
-      git clean -xffd; \

-      # build the image
-      export DOCKER_BUILDKIT=1 ;
-      docker build --progress plain \
-                   --platform linux/amd64 \
-                   --tag text-passives:<version> .

-      # tag image for release to AWS using command copied in (6) above
-      docker tag text-passives:<version> <aws repository string>/text-passives:<version>

-      # push the image to AWS using the command copied in (6) above
-      docker push <aws repository string>/text-passives:<version>